 The historic Yorkton brick flour mills kicked off a fund-raising drive on Dec.
-6, 2021 to raise $2.2 million for a major expansion of the mill to include an interpretive centre, meeting and event facilities, spaces for use by businesses, community archives and offices.
+6, 2021 to raise $2 million for a major expansion of the mill to include an interpretive centre, meeting and multi-purpose spaces, a servery, patio, and enhanced gardens and grounds..

 Capital campaign chair Terry Tyson made a presentation to City Council providing details of the campaign and what it will accomplish at the mill site at the corner of Livingstone Street and Beck Avenue, along the rail line that the mill once shared with grain elevators.